mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 {% endhint %}

 ## Signature
-In all the above interfaces, we were signing the request and response with various keys for verifying the integrity of the request and response.
-Here we have detailed the key used for signing a particular block in a request or response body.
+In all the above APIs, some of the requests and responses are signed with various keys to verify the requester's authenticity.
+Here we have detailed the key used for signing a particular block in a request or response body of various APIs.

 Request/Response | Block | Signature Key
 -----------------|-------|---------------